-The following is a selection of relevant books and journal articles on access to civil justice issues.
+The following is a selection of books and journal articles on civil justice issues.
 Please email our Library and Information Services Manager if you have a suggestion for a book or journal article to add to this list.

 Anthony, H. and Crilly, C. (2015) Equality, Human Rights and Access to Civil Law Justice: A Literature Review.
 Equality and Human Rights Commission research report no. 99.
 Manchester: Equality and Human Rights Commission.

 Balmer, N., Buck, A., Patel, A., Denvir, C. and Pleasence, P. (2010) Knowledge, Capability and the Experience of Rights Problems Research Report.
 Plenet: Legal Services Research Centre.

 Bennett, S. J. (2014) The Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO): One Year On.
 London: The Bar Council.